Guy Burgess: Recruitment as Soviet agent

 When Burgess returned to Cambridge in October 1934, his prospects of a college fellowship and an academic career were fast receding.
 He had abandoned his research after discovering that the same ground was covered in a new book by Basil Willey.
 He began an alternative study of the Indian Rebellion of 1857, but his time was largely preoccupied with politics.

-Early in 1934 Arnold Deutsch, a longstanding Soviet secret agent, arrived in London under the cover of a research appointment at University College, London.
+Early in 1934 Arnold Deutsch, a longstanding Soviet agent, arrived in London under the cover of a research appointment at University College, London.
 Known as "Otto", his brief was to recruit the brightest students from Britain's top universities, who might in future occupy leading positions in British institutions.
-In June 1934 he recruited Philby, who had come to the Soviets' notice earlier that year in Vienna where he had been involved in demonstrations against the Dollfuss government.
+In June 1934 he recruited Philby, who had come to the Soviets' notice earlier that year in Vienna where he had been involved in demonstrations against the Austrofascist regime of Engelbert Dollfuss.
 Philby recommended several of his Cambridge associates to Deutsch, including Maclean, by this time working in the Foreign Office.
 He also recommended Burgess, although with some reservations on account of the latter's erratic personality.
 Deutsch considered Burgess worth the risk, "an extremely well-educated fellow, with valuable social connections, and the inclinations of an adventurer".
-Burgess was given the codename "Mädchen", meaning "Girl", later changed to "Hicks".
-Burgess then persuaded Blunt that he could best fight fascism by working for the Soviets.
+Burgess was given the German codename "Mädchen", meaning "Girl", later changed to "Hicks".
+He then persuaded Blunt that he could best fight fascism by working for the Soviets.
 A few years later another Apostle, John Cairncross, was recruited by Burgess and Blunt, to complete the spy ring often characterised as the "Cambridge Five".